jyamaoka/G4CMPDocumentation/docs/StyleGuide.md

 to include the style decision of the orginal developers in this guide it is expected that portions of this code base are non-conformant.

-While maintaining this legacy code, judicious use of reformating may be appropriate for easy of readability and maintance in the future...
+While maintaining this legacy code, try to touch as little of the code as possible.
+Gratuitous changes to code in Git make it much harder to identify actual changes to the code when some bug needs to be tracked down.

-...but, **when in doubt leave it alone!**
+**When in doubt leave it alone!**

+However, a developer who wants to do a comprehensive style reformat should create a G4CP JIRA ticket for that issue, keep the ticket up to date with what files are being touched, and make no other code changes that affect functionality.

 ## Notes <a name="notes"></a>
 This guide was cherry-picked from the [Google C++](https://google.github.io/styleguide/cppguide.html)